Misterlinux/Migracode-Final-Project-template-2/readme.md

 -npm install

--the mdb (boostrap) used isnt the optimal one for this kind of frontend
+-the mdb (boostrap) used isn't the optimal one for this kind of frontend